Leschenault Waterways Eco Museum & Australind Jetty

 It offers breathtaking views of the estuary, and you can also watch the windsurfers surfing further down the estuary.
 Be sure to spot people wading through shallow water scooping blue swimmer crabs, as well as fish and prawns.

-On the foreshore is the Leschenault Waterways Eco Museum (also known as the Discovery Centre) where you can learn about the estuary environment and the local plants and animals.
+On the foreshore is the Leschenault Waterways Eco Museum (also known as the Discovery Centre), where you can learn about the estuary environment and the local plants and animals.

 Originally part of the Leschenault Inlet system, the Leschenault Estuary is approximately 13.5 km long and has a maximum width of approximately 2.5 km.
 Formed only 8,000 years ago, the estuarine lagoon is separated from the ocean by a thin peninsula of dunes called the Leschenault Peninsula and forms part of the ecologically valuable Swan Coastal Plain.
+The Leschenault Peninsula dune system is part of the Quindalup Dune System, which here forms a unique, extensive linear barrier (Semeniuk and Semeniuk 1990).

 This area forms part of the Kalgulup Regional Park.